oapicf/pinterest-sdk/clients/php/generated/docs/Api/BusinessAccessAssetsApi.md

 );
 $business_id = 729090764583391194; // string | Unique identifier of the requesting business.
 $partner_id = 729090764583391194; // string | The partner id to be bound to the Business
-$partner_type = INTERNAL; // PartnerType | Specifies whether to fetch internal or external (shared) partners.
+$partner_type = INTERNAL; // \OpenAPIClientModelPartnerTypeMixed | Specifies whether to fetch internal or external (shared) partners.
 If partner_type=INTERNAL, the asset being queried is for accesses the partner has to your business assets.<br> If partner_type=EXTERNAL, the asset being queried is for the accesses you have to the partner's business asset.
 $asset_type = AD_ACCOUNT; // string | A resource type to filter the assets by.
 Only assets of the specified type will be returned.
 $start_index = 0; // int | An index to start fetching the results from.
 Only the results starting from this index will be returned.
 $page_size = 25; // int | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.